Weight Loss Medication

 • Different classes of diabetes medications (for those with diabetes)

-• Intensive lifestyle interventions
+• Intensive lifestyle interventions with a registered dietitian

 • Weight loss surgery, if applicable